 The other difference between how men and women injected with T responded to angry faces is that while the women were more likely to divert their gaze after recognizing an angry face, the men were more likely to stare down the scowler.
 Basically, men will try to assert dominance by meeting a signal of possible aggression with one of their own.

-While status threat monitoring can be useful for maintaining one’s position, it can also heighten into a debilitating paranoia.
+While status threat monitoring can be useful for maintaining one’s position, it can also heighten into a debilitating paranoia regarding one’s social networks and status attainment.
 You see this among celebrities, CEOs, and even heads of giant churches.
-They want to hold on to their position at the top and they start worrying that outside competitors are trying to overtake them and that inside friends and associates want to usurp them; they find it hard to trust anyone.
+They want to hold on to their position at the top and they start worrying that outside competitors are trying to overtake them and that inside friends and associates want to usurp them; they find it hard to trust anyone in their social group.
 These anxious alphas thus clamp down on anyone questioning their authority and withdraw from their many perceived threats.
-But this isolation only makes them more paranoid and desperate to control their environment and everyone in it.
-As a result, their fears become a self-fulfilling prophesy; with all their energy going towards warding off possible status threats, instead of creating the kind of value-building qualities and behaviors necessary to maintain and grow their status, they ultimately self-destruct.
+But this isolation only makes them more paranoid and desperate to control their social relations, their environment and everyone in it.
+As a result, their fears become a self-fulfilling prophecy; with all their energy going towards warding off possible status threats, instead of creating the kind of value-building qualities and behaviors necessary to maintain and grow their status, they ultimately self-destruct.

-Testosterone rises before any situation in which we stand to lose or gain status.
+Testosterone rises before any situation in which we stand to lose or gain status, and in a culture where social mobility — both up and down — is assumed, it’s important to understand its effects.
 This boost in T gets us motivated to do our best, and dampens feelings of fear and stress.
 If we lose the ensuing contest or perform poorly in a social situation, testosterone, as well as dopamine and serotonin, drop, and we retreat, lick our wounds, and wait for the miserable feeling of status defeat to abate.
 But if we win and perform deftly, we’re hit with another dose of T, which makes us hungry to engage in more contests and seize more opportunities to demonstrate our mental, physical, or social prowess.
 Then, once we’re on top, we want to stay there, and become attuned to possible threats to our position.

-The fact that men, on average, have more testosterone than women partly explains why males are more sensitive to status and more tolerant to the risks involved in seeking it than females.
+The fact that men, on average, have more testosterone than women partly explains why males are more sensitive to achieved status, ascribed status, and perceived status, as well as more tolerant to the risks involved in seeking it than females.
 But there’s more to the story than that.
 Human evolution also has much to tell us about why men are so focused on status, and why the status response is so ingrained in both our physiology and neurology in the first place.
 We’ll pick up that subject next time.

 Read the Entire Series